×

 Key Takeaways

-• Sharp needle-like pain in the knee can result from conditions such as soft tissue injuries, cartilage tears, and knee bursitis, affecting mobility and daily activities.
+• Sharp needle-like pain in the knee can result from conditions such as soft tissue injuries, cartilage or ligament tears (a common cause of sharp pain), instability, and knee bursitis, affecting mobility and daily activities.

 • Effective treatment options include RICE therapy, medications, physical therapy exercises, and advanced treatments like corticosteroid injections and SoftWave therapy.